core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This makes it practically infeasible to perform the attack described in {{ssec-cross-group-injection-attack}}, since it would require the adversary to additionally forge a valid countersignature that replaces the original one in the forged message M2.

-If the countersignature did not cover the OSCORE option, the attack would still be possible against response messages protected in group mode, since the same unchanged countersignature from message M1 would be also valid in message M2.
+If, hypothetically, the countersignature did not cover the OSCORE option:

+* The attack described in {{ssec-cross-group-injection-attack}} would still be possible against response messages protected in group mode, since the same unchanged countersignature from message M1 would be also valid in message M2.

-Also, the following attack simplifications would hold, since Z is able to derive the Sender/Recipient Keys of X and Y in G1 and G2.
+* A simplification would also be possible in performing the attack, since Z is able to derive the Sender/Recipient Keys of X and Y in G1 and G2.
 That is, Z can also set a convenient Partial IV in the response, until the same unchanged MAC is successfully verified by using G2 as 'request_kid_context', Sid2 as 'request_kid', and the symmetric key associated to X in G2.

    Since the Partial IV is 5 bytes in size, this requires 2^40 operations to test all the Partial IVs, which can be done in real-time.
 The probability that a single given message M1 can be used to forge a response M2 for a given request would be equal to 2^-24, since there are more MAC values (8 bytes in size) than Partial IV values (5 bytes in size).

    Note that, by changing the Partial IV as discussed above, any member of G1 would also be able to forge a valid signed response message M2 to be injected in the same group G1.

 ## Prevention of Group Cloning Attack {#ssec-group-cloning}